 Finally, measuring the time of a particular application of a procedure does not provide much insight into how long it will take to apply the procedure to different inputs.
-We would like to understand how the evaluation time scales with the size of the inputs so we can understand which inputs the procedure can sensibly be applied to, and can choose the best procedure to use for dif-
+We would like to understand how the evaluation time scales with the size of the inputs so we can understand which inputs the procedure can sensibly be applied to, and can choose the best procedure to use for different situations.
+The next section introduces mathematical tools that are helpful for capturing how cost scales with input size.